AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/AllElementsIdentifiedByCAEXPath.md

 QueryService.AllElementsIdentifiedByCAEXPath Method
 ===================================================
-AutomationML 2.1 APIGets all the elements which are descendants of the provided CAEX object and are identifiable by a CAEX path.
+Gets all the elements which are descendants of the provided CAEX object and are identifiable by a CAEX path.
 Elements having the same path are grouped together.
 Use this method to validate the existence of ambiguous CAEXPaths.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)